Skip to main content

 PatentsView was launched in 2017 to help people access, understand, and use patent data in their research.
 The award-winning data visualizations shed light on trends and can show how inventors and innovation have changed since 1976, and the bulk data downloads, API tool, and community collaborative can let you dig deeper into patents data.

-People have recently used PatentsView data to explore the gender of inventors and how that balance has changed over time.
-They have looked at patent data to better understand innovation in Latin America, and they have mapped skill-relatedness networks to get a better idea about how the economy is evolving.
+People have recently used PatentsView data to better understand innovation in Latin America, and they have mapped skill-relatedness networks to get a better idea about how the economy is evolving.

 Using PatentsView data